korak1111/korak1111/README.md

 - 👋 Hi, I’m @korak1111
 - 👀 I’m interested in most thing software and mechincal!
 Looking at Ai 👀
-- 🌱 I’m currently learning Undergrad courses in Mechatroincs and Ai at the Universty of Waterloo!
+- 🌱 I’m currently learning Undergrad courses in Mechatronics and Ai at the Universty of Waterloo!

 <!---